CARLSBAD HI-NOON ROTARY CLUB

 COMMUNITY SERVICE

-• Rotarians at Work Day—Jim Brubaker reminded members Rotarians at work day is Sat., Apr.
-27, 8am-noon, at the Army Navy Academy.
+• Rotarians at Work Day—Sat., Apr.
+27, 8am-noon at the Army Navy Academy.
 A barbecue on the beach will follow.
-The academy is doing the prep work; Rotarians (family and friends welcome!) will be doing the brush work and spray painting on five historic cottages—and some planting.
-All tools needed will be provided.
+Beth Garrow has 34 signed up, but sure could use more.
+The academy will do the prep work; Rotarians (family and friends welcome!) will be doing brush work and spray painting on five historic cottages—and some planting.
+All tools will be provided.
+Contact Garrow: bethgarrow@comcast.net

 YOUTH SERVICE